circleci/circleci-docs/jekyll/_cci2/workflows.md

 To rerun a workflow from the failed job:

 1. From the Builds page, select the project name.
-2. Click the Workflows tab to display workflows for your project.
+2. Click the Workflows icon to display workflows for your project.
 3. Select a workflow from the list to see all jobs in the workflow.
 4. Click Rerun and select from failed to rerun the job and continue the workflow.